-How to make the Low Carb Cheesy Leftover Turkey Casserole
+How to make the Low Carb Turkey Casserole

 Then add the chicken broth and simmer until most of the broth is reduced.
-Remove from the vegetables from the pan and place into a large bowl, set aside.
+Remove the vegetables from the pan and place them into a large bowl, set aside.

 STEP 3: In the same large bowl add the leftover turkey.
 Can use chopped or shredded turkey.
 Mix until well combined and then add 1 cup of grated cheddar cheese and the chili powder.
 Mix once again.